Madaline-Rose/CreativeCoding1HW/Final Project Proposal/ReadMe.md

 What I have done so far:
 - I have done research into the type of project
 - Chose movie (Treasure Planet)
-- Made concept poster in Canvas
+- Made concept poster in Canvas (not set but main idea)
 - Took some notes of what I wanted to make interactable
 - I UPLOADED SEPERATE FILE FROM CANVAS REFERENCE I CREATED